apache/hudi/rfc/rfc-37/rfc-37.md

 payload record.
 Here is the schema for the column stats payload record.

 ```
   {
+      "doc": "Metadata Index of column ranges for all data files in the user table",
       "name": "ColumnStatsMetadata",
-            "doc": "Contains information about column ranges for all data files in the table",
       "type": [
           "null",
           {
+              "doc": "Data file column ranges details",
+              "name": "HoodieColumnStats",
               "type": "record",
-                    "name": "HoodieColumnStats",
               "fields": [
                   {
+                      "doc": "Minimum value in the range.
+Based on user data table schema, we can convert this to appropriate type",
-                            "name": "rangeLow",
+                      "name": "minValue",
                       "type": [
                           "null",
                           "string"
-                            ],
-                            "doc": "Low end of the range.
-For now, this is a String.
-Based on main data table schema, we can convert it to appropriate type"
+                      ]
                   },
                   {
+                      "doc": "Maximum value in the range.
+Based on user data table schema, we can convert it to appropriate type",
-                            "name": "rangeHigh",
+                      "name": "maxValue",
                       "type": [
                           "null",
                           "string"
-                            ],
-                            "doc": "High end of the range.
-For now, this is a String.
-Based on main data table schema, we can convert it to appropriate type"
+                      ]
                   },
                   {
+                      "doc": "Maximum value in the range.
+Based on user data table schema, we can convert it to appropriate type",
+                      "name": "nullCount",
+                      "type": [
+                          "null",
+                          "long"
+                      ]
+                  },
+                  {
+                      "doc": "Column range entry valid/deleted flag",
                       "name": "isDeleted",
+                      "type": "boolean"
+                  },
+                  {
+                      "doc": "Reserved bits for future use",
+                      "name": "reserved",
-                            "type": "boolean",
+                      "type": "bytes"
-                            "doc": "True if this file has been deleted"
                   }
               ]
           }
       ]
   }
 ```

 Column stats records hold key ranges (min and max) for the file.
 The key for the column stat record would be an